ucaiado/cpp-membot/README.md

  this project using the `--recurse-submodules` flag.
 Afterward, install Docker in your machine and the appropriate Xserver.
 Then, start both and configure Xserver as explained [here](https://medium.com/@mreichelt/how-to-show-x11-windows-within-docker-on-mac-50759f4b65cb).
- You may need to restart your computer.
+ You also may need to edit the environment variable [DISPLAY](https://medium.com/better-programming/running-desktop-apps-in-docker-43a70a5265c4) in the docker-compose files in the `dcomposes/` folder, depending on your operating system.
+Currently, it is set up to work on the macOS.
 Finally, run the following commands.
- This will start a initial chatbot to test the environment.
+This will start an initial chatbot to test the environment.

 ```shell
 $ make docker-build
 $ make basic-chatbot